ST0072 - Professional Discussion

 • Failing to address the 'behaviours' aspect, such as resilience or empathy, focusing only on procedural knowledge.

 • Misconception: Customer service is just about being friendly.
-Correction: While friendliness is important, effective customer service requires problem-solving, product knowledge, and the ability to manage difficult conversations professionally.
+Correction: While friendliness is important, effective customer service requires problem-solving skills, product knowledge, and the ability to manage difficult situations calmly and professionally.

 Frequently Asked Questions